 Rollups are an Ethereum thing and bound by EVM and Solidity

 Rollups are definitely not just an Ethereum thing.
-Indeed, Tezos has committed to a rollup-centric roadmap.
+Indeed, Tezos is embracing a rollup-centric roadmap.
 Arthur Breitman, founder of Tezos, actually makes one of the best arguments for why rollups are the ultimate scalability solution, in tandem with data shards.
 NEAR is also designing for sharded data availability.
 Celestia is building a security & DA layer exclusively for rollups.

 Further, rollups have a wide open design space.
 They can experiment with VMs, fee models, coordination mechanisms, governance etc. Indeed, the room for innovation is much wider than L1s — given they always have a fallback on the most secure L1.
 Want a quantum-resistant VM?
 Use StarkNet.
 Like your UTXOs?
 Use Fuel V2.
 Like LLVM and Rust?
 Use zkSync 2.0.
 Just want a chain optimized for one specific application?
 Sure, use Immutable X for NFTs.
-Want a fully private chain with 0 MEV: use Aztec.
+Want a fully private chain: use Aztec.
+WASM?
+Arbitrum.
 Any VM, any programming language, any data model — a rollup can do it all.
 Indeed, it can innovate beyond any L1 with clever fee & tokenomics models (see: Immutable X’s IMX token), governance structures, etc.